tim-sagaster/GRC/README.md

-# GRC
-Introduction to General Relativity and Cosmology
+Notes on the lecture 'Introduction to General Relativity and Cosmology'